Bunion (Hallux Valgus)/Bunionette

 Physiotherapy can provide education, a supervised exercise-based program that will focus on decreasing swelling, increasing your movement, strength, stability and balance.
 Recovery can take 6-12 weeks or longer.

-Treatment for chronic ankle instability consists of:
+chronic ankle instability consists of:

 Wearing an ankle support for physical activity along with a comprehensive and progressive exercise program to improve your strength, motor control and balance, in order to prevent re-occurring sprains and return you to prior activity levels.
 A physiotherapist can help with this.
 Rehabilitation can take 3-6 months.